digitalhurricane-io/dh-wp-custom-login/README.txt

 Also, when the plugin is activated wp-login.php will redirect to a 404.

+wp-admin will also redirect to a 404 page if user is not administrator.

+Wp admin top bar will be hidden for non administrators.

 Also, auto insertion of <p> tags will be disabled if the page slug is 'login' or 'signup'.

 Not implemented yet, but form page for password reset email url will be /password-reset-email